queueit/Documentation/serverside-connectors/README.md

 More details on getting that configuration can be found [here](https://github.com/queueit/Documentation/tree/main/serverside-connectors/integration-config)

+_Alternatives_

+If your application server is not allowed to do external GET requests (maybe due to security reasons), then you have three options:

+1. Manually download the configuration file from Queue-it Go self-service portal, save it on your application server and load it from local disk.
+2. Use an internal gateway server to download the configuration file and save to application server.
+3. Specify the configuration in code without using the Trigger/Action paradigm.
+In this case it is important *only to queue-up page requests* and not requests for resources. **For this option please visit specific repository to find example code (inline queue configuration)**.

 ### 2. Validate the `queueittoken` and store a session cookie
 To validate that the user has been through the queue, use the `KnownUser.ValidateRequestByIntegrationConfig()` method.
 This call will validate the timestamp and hash and if valid create a "QueueITAccepted-SDFrts345E-V3_[WaitingRoomId]" cookie with a TTL as specified in the configuration.